Time for your Gut Health Guide to Digestive Bitters. You’ve been asking, so I made it come alive in a big way.

 Digestive Bitters for Gut Health and/or Gut Healing

-I titled this post Gut Health Guide to Digestive Bitters because it’s generally regarded that these bitter compounds often do not directly “heal” as much as they trigger a natural response in your body that allows your body to heal itself.
+It is generally regarded that these bitter compounds often do not directly “heal” gut health conditions as much as they trigger a natural response in your body that allows your body to heal itself.

 Taking digestive bitters after meals is especially helpful to prevent digestive problems due to over-eating or eating rich foods.